 Vendaeros floats high above the rest of the world and yet this does not seem to limit its natural resources at all.
 Forests that have been harvested for their lumber have been found to have regrown in less than a year.
 Mines that have been freed of all their ore are found to contain that much ore again several years later.
 The land itself contains a healing quality, replenishing all that has been used.
 Most believe this is the healing quality of Astra itself, proof that the inhabitants of Vendaeros are indeed blessed.

 Being so high in the air does make for cold winters, yet for the most part Vendaeros enjoys a temperate climate that has clear, delineated seasonal crops.
-Vendaeros has bountiful harvests, to such a degree that food is actually a major export to other kingdoms and cultures.
+Vendaeros has two bountiful harvests a year, to such a degree that food is actually a major export to other kingdoms and cultures.
 It is said that even the poorest Vendaeros will never go hungry and starvation has been all but eliminated.

 Scintilum is also found within Vendaeros, an ore that is permeated with the very properties and energy of Astra.
 This ore, while rare, is often made into weapons and also used to reinforce the mastheads of ships.
 Some noble families have swords that go back to the time of the Ascension, when Scintilum was first discovered.